 Genital herpes is essentially a minor, sometimes recurring, skin infection; 'cold sores' which occur on the genitals rather than the face.
-It does not cause long-term ill health or affect longevity of life.
+It does not cause longterm ill health or affect longevity of life.
 People who get genital herpes can and do lead perfectly normal lives.

 As described earlier, a primary infection can be severe and involve generalised 'flu'-like symptoms.
-This, combined with the pain and discomfort of the sores and, in some cases, secondary infection, can leave people feeling very run-down.
-Fortunately, recovery is fast once the herpes has healed.
+This, combined with the pain and discomfort of the sores and can leave people feeling very run-down.
+Fortunately, recovery is fast.